wehlutyk/thesis/content/4-discussion.md

 However, these approaches did not bring us significantly closer to understanding the semantic changes that utterances undergo when they are transformed, be it online or in controlled transmission chains.

 We now wish to discuss the reasons for this limitation.
-Our purpose is first to convince the reader that meaning ^[In what follows, we will always assume that meaning is meaning *to someone*.
+Our purpose is first to convince the reader that meaning^[ In what follows, we will always assume that meaning is meaning *to someone*.
 For instance, in a communication framing, meaning to a listener is the listener's interpretation, and meaning to a speaker is the meaning intended to be communicated.
 In a dynamical interactive framing, meaning emerges in the interaction for both participants, and is thus meaning to one participant or the other.
 ]